Kate Raynes-Goldie

-Kate Raynes-Goldie is a Canadian-New Zealand designer, writer, speaker, cultural anthropologist and certified Lego Serious Play facilitator known for her work on play and games for human connection, creativity and innovation.
+Kate Raynes-Goldie is a Canadian-New Zealand designer, writer, speaker, cultural anthropologist and who is widely regarded as Oceania's leading Lego Serious Play expert.
+She is known for her work on play and games for human connection, creativity and innovation.
 She is a regular media commentator, appearing on MTV, NPR and in the Australian Financial Review and Elle.
-She has a monthly innovation column in the Business News, and is a regular contributor to Scitech's science and technology publication, Particle.
+She has a monthly technology and innovation column in the Business News, and is a regular contributor to Scitech's science and technology publication, Particle.
 Raynes-Goldie was the first Director of Interactive Programs at FTI and a past Senior Adjunct Research Fellow at Curtin University.
+She currently lectures at the Tokyo City University Program at Murdoch University.

 Early work

 Raynes-Goldie is also known for her early work on how people understand, use and connect with each other on social media, in particular her ethnographic research on Facebook and privacy.
 She co-authored the first scholarly examination of friending on social networks.

 Her PhD thesis was titled Privacy in the Age of Facebook: Discourse, Architecture, Consequences.
 The thesis was the 5th most downloaded thesis of all time from the Curtin University library repository as of July 2022.

 Raynes-Goldie spoke at SXSW in 2007 on a panel with danah boyd on young people’s use of social media, amidst the then ongoing moral panic around young people “over sharing” online.

 Raynes-Goldie received funding from the MacArthur Foundation's Digital Media and Learning Initiative, which resulted in her co-authored a chapter that examined young people's use of social media for activism and engagement in Civic Life Online, published by MIT press.

 She was a contributor to Don Tapscott and Anthony D. Williams' Wikinomics Playbook in 2008.